Nikki Washington: Pali Blues and Canberra United, 2012

-NWSL, 2013–15
+NWSL, 2013–2015

 In February 2013, it was announced that Washington had signed with the Portland Thorns for the inaugural season of the National Women's Soccer League.

 She made 11 appearances for the Thorns during the 2013 season, scoring one goal and serving two assists.
 After finishing third during the regular season and advancing to the playoffs, Portland captured the inaugural National Women's Soccer League championship title on August 21 after defeating regular season champions Western New York Flash 2–0 in Rochester, New York.

 In January 2014, Washington was traded to expansion team Houston Dash during the 2014 NWSL College Draft.
 Dash head coach Randy Waldrum said, "With the trade, we were able to acquire Nikki Washington, a Texas native, who has played in both the WPS and NWSL.
 She too has blazing speed, and can play in multiple positions.
 She's an attacking force that can wreak havoc with defenses."
 She made three appearances for the Dash before being traded to the Boston Breakers.
 Washington played 15 matches and scored one goal during the 2014 season.

 Washington announced her retirement from professional soccer in February 2015 ahead of the start of the 2015 season.
 Breakers general manager Lee Billiard said of her retirement, "We would like to thank Nikki for her contributions to the Boston Breakers and for her work within women's soccer.
 Nikki is a fantastic professional and someone who we will miss in Boston."

-International
+International career

 Washington captained the United States team that won the 2008 FIFA U-20 Women's World Cup and played 65 minutes during the final against North Korea.

 She was a member of the U23 National Team in 2009.